How to implement SARC Kits on WA mine site

 - Is recommended to be completed by medics experienced in responding to patients in times of crisis

-- Should be voluntary - Medics should be given a choice whether to undertake this training and their decision should be respected
+- Should be voluntary - medics should be given a choice whether to undertake this training and their decision should be respected

 - Approximate completion time: 2 to 3 hours